-- Dog meals, Meal times, and Feeding routine
+- Dog meals, Meal times, and Feeding routine - in our Periodical

-- Establishing even the youngest family members as the accepted Pack leader
+- Establishing even the youngest family members as the accepted Pack leader - in our Periodical

-- Leash training the dog (indoor SSCD)
+- Leash training the dog (indoor SSCD) - in our Periodical

-- No scratching, no chewing, no knocking over
+- No scratching, no chewing, no knocking over - in our Periodical

-- No jumping up and opening doors
+- No jumping up and opening doors - in our Periodical

 Now ask yourself: Can you, or the BEST professional dog trainer achieve all this with Obedience Training?

 Try leaving an obedience-trained dog alone at home with free run of the house!

-And already once is enough.
-One destroyed house, and you'll agree: "Phew, I was nuts to leave the dog alone at home with free run of the house!"
+And already once is enough: One destroyed house, and you'll say: "Phew, I was nuts to leave the dog alone at home with free run of the house - without specific training!"